Dushsyanthan/students-mark-analyzer/README.md

 - Java (Core Java, OOP)
 - Scanner (for user input)
-- Basic file handling (optional, if used)

 ## 🧠 How It Works

-1. The program asks the user to enter the number of students.
+1. The program asks the user to enter students details.
 2. For each student, it collects:
    - Name
    - Roll Number